-Pittman moved to Dallas, Texas when he was seventeen years old where he attended the Booker T Washington High School of the Performing Arts.
-He later dropped out, but picked up his music education courtesy of his uncle who would take him over to the Schooner’s jam in Dallas where he first met and learned from musicians like Brian ‘Hashbrown’ Calway, Sam Myers, Mike Morgan, Jim Suhler, Tutu Jones and many others.
-His first album, “Blues From Dallas,” was recorded in 1996 and later picked up and retooled for his national debut in ’97 as “Burnin’ Up” on the Cannonball Records label.
-His second album, “Something’s Gotta Give,” was produced by Jim Gaines and followed in ’98.
-Pittman toured as rhythm guitarist for Susan Tedeschi briefly in ’99, just long enough to make a television appearance with her on the Conan O’Brian Show.
+At Seventeen, he moved to Dallas, Texas where he attended the Booker T. Washington High School for the Performing and Visual Arts.
+He later dropped out, but picked up his music education courtesy of his uncle who would take him over to the Schooner’s jam in Dallas.
+As he became immersed in that scene, the aspiring guitarist crossed paths with a number of local luminaries who became teachers and mentors.
+Amongst those characters were Brian ‘Hash brown’ Calway, Sam Myers, Mike Morgan, Jim Suhler, and Tutu Jones.
+His first album, Blues From Dallas, was recorded in 1996, and later picked up and retooled for his national debut in ’97 as Burnin’ Up on the Cannonball Records label.
+His second album, Something’s Gotta Give, was produced by Jim Gaines and followed in ’98.
+Pittman toured with Susan Tedeschi briefly in ’99, just long enough to make a television appearance with her on the Conan O’Brian Show.